 Yesterday, we became aware of an additional set of data that had just been released that claims to email and hashed password combinations of more than 100 million LinkedIn members from that same theft in 2012.
 We are taking immediate steps to invalidate the passwords of the accounts impacted, and we will contact those members to reset their passwords.
 We have no indication that this is as a result of a new security breach.
 We take the safety and security of our members’ accounts seriously.
 For several years, we have hashed and salted every password in our database, and we have offered protection tools such as email challenges and dual factor authentication.
 We encourage our members to visit our safety center to learn about enabling two-step verification, and to use strong passwords in order to keep their accounts as safe as possible

 Password no longer attributes to an MD5/SHA1/SHA256 value stored in a database but it’s more than that.
-It is very important for an organization to understand the various aspects of the strong password.
+An organization needs to understand the various aspects of a strong password.
 The following are the aspects that need to be considered seriously:

-According to NIST draft paper, Keyspace is the total number of possible values that a key, such as a password, can have.
+According to the NIST draft paper, Keyspace is the total number of possible values that a key, such as a password, can have.
 For example, a four-digit PIN could have any of 10 different values (0 through 9) for each of its four characters: the keyspace would be 104, or 10,000 (i.e., 0000 – 9999).
-The following table provides an insight keyspaces for various length of password
+The following table provides an insight keyspaces for various length of the password

 The special character consists of

 The administrator as part of the organization policy can enforce the password to consists of characters as described above.
 The administrator can mandate

 - The password should have at least 1 upper case alphabet

 - Password should have at least 1 number